- Home

 Ask questions

 If you are confused or want to check anything, it is important to ask questions.
-Try to prepare a list before appointments.
+Try to make a list before appointments.
+Or you could also talk to a cancer care coordinator or nurse.

 It’s your decision

-Adults have the right to accept or refuse any treatment offered by doctors and other health professionals.
+Adults have the right to accept or refuse any treatment that they are offered.

 Get support